-In this tutorial I’ll show you how to create a surreal scene featuring a man with head of lamp watching flying birds.
-First we’ll build the base scene using images of a sky, mountains and arch rock.
-After that, we’ll add the man, lamp and tree and blend them together using adjustment layers, masking and brushes.
+In this tutorial, I’ll show you how to create a surreal scene featuring a man with the head of a lamp watching flying birds.
+First, we’ll build the base scene using images of a sky, mountains, and arch rock.
+After that, we’ll add the man, lamp, and tree and blend them together using adjustment layers, masking, and brushes.
 Later, we’ll import the birds and paint the light effect.
 We’ll use several adjustment layers to enhance the final result.

 Create a new 2000×1333 px document and fill it with white.
 Open the sky image and drag it into the white canvas using the Move Tool (V).
 Place it in the upper section of the canvas.

 Go to Layer > New Adjustment Layer > Curves and change the contrast of the sky by increasing the lightness so much.

 Open the mountain image and use the Rectangular Marquee Tool (M) to select the sky and mountains part only and add it to the main canvas using the Move Tool.
 Place it onto the existing sky area.

 Click the second icon at the bottom of the Layers panel to add a mask to this layer.
 Select a soft round one with black color (soft black brush) to remove the top hard edges and blend the sky with the existing background .